Jaime Mulet

 In 2025, Mulet participated as a presidential pre-candidate in the primary elections of the Apruebo Dignidad coalition.
 He did not win the nomination, but his candidacy reflected the continuing role of regionalist perspectives within broader political debates in Chile.
-He continues to be active in legislative matters, particularly in areas related to decentralization, environmental policy, and regional governance.

 Biography's

 He is the son of Jaime Mulet and Olga Martínez.
 His childhood and adolescence took place in northern Chile, which deeply shaped his regionalist vocation.

 He studied at the San Francisco High School in Vallenar, where he stood out for his student leadership.
 He later enrolled in the Law School of the Pontifical Catholic University of Chile, where he earned his law degree.

 Political career

 Beginnings in the PDC

 Mulet began his political career in the Christian Democratic Party (PDC), where he was a member throughout much of the 1980s and 1990s.
 He was elected as a deputy for the then District 6 (Copiapó, Caldera, Tierra Amarilla) in 1998, and was re-elected in 2002 and 2006.
 During this period, he was part of the Concertación coalition, supporting the governments of Eduardo Frei Ruiz-Tagle, Ricardo Lagos, and Michelle Bachelet in her first term.

 During his years in the PDC, he was known for his critical stance against Santiago's centralism, actively promoting decentralization policies and greater investment in the regions.